How to define your ICP when you sell a horizontal B2B product

 Beyond the filed accounts, there are real-time signals that tell you whether a company in your revenue band is currently in a growth phase - and therefore currently in a buying phase.

 What to look for in the data: Leadership appointments in the last 90 days.
 Recruitment for roles that directly signal the problem your product solves.
-Both are publicly available and verifiable - no probabilistic guessing required.

 Filter 3: Director and leadership profile